If you've run through all your "after the kids are in bed" shows, we've got a suggestion for your next Netflix binge: Workin' Moms.

 That's the reality for so many working moms who can see themselves reflected in Reitman's work, which isn't just about creating stories for women, but also creating opportunities for them.
 The show has women in 70% of the department led positions, and Reitman was serious about considering women for high-level positions, even when, on paper, their resumes had a gap or showed they hadn't been given the kinds of opportunities they were looking for.

 "We've hired a lot of less-experienced women and I'll tell you, the gamble has paid off every time," says Reitman, who is proving that when women have the opportunity to lead they can create international success stories.

-The first season of Workin' Moms is available on Netflix right now and the third season is airing on CBC in Canada.
+The first and second season of Workin' Moms is available on Netflix right now and the third season is airing on CBC in Canada.

 You might also like: